keylime/enhancements/7_multi-tenancy.md

 and make progress.
 -->

-Separate data view controls (such as logs) will not be present in the verifier with this change.
+Separate data view controls (such as logs) in the verifier.
 This would require a significant refactor of how the verifier operates and therefore requires its own enhancement.

+Roles will be limited to standard users and admins (root or group based).
+A means to create roles with a more granular level of access (can do X, but not Y) will require a new enhancement proposal.

 ## Proposal